-Wooden toys are durable, aesthetically pleasing, and often considered safe and non-toxic to children.
+Wooden toys are durable, aesthetically pleasing, and often considered safe and non-toxic for children.
 However, like any product, they come with their own set of challenges.
-In this article, we'll take a closer look at some common problems associated with wooden toys, and offer practical solutions to minimize these drawbacks.

 Understanding the Allure of Wooden Toys